 The European Monitoring Centre for Drugs and Drug Addiction (EMCDDA) presents several collections of drug use data in Statistical Bulletin 2008.
 The General Population Surveys (GPS), Epidemiological studies amongst youth/Youth and the schools population (EYE) and Problematic drug use population (PDU) collections are reviewed by the GBD.
 Each of these provides various levels of detail on several drugs.
-Cannabis is the focus of this document and so relevant information is presented below.
+Relevant information is presented below.